 The growing popularity of art fairs has also had an effect, by creating destination experiences that might be great for bringing people in, but not necessarily for actually selling art.

 But artists willing to embrace digital technology and take charge of their own destinies have never had it so good.
 Social media, online platforms, transactional ecommerce platforms and mobile apps have made it possible to reach global audiences, build personal brands, and sell art on more favourable terms than ever before.
-In this article, we take a look at the art apps that are shaking things up for creatives.
+In this article, we take a look at the best drawing apps for iPad (opens in new tab) that are shaking things up for creatives.

 Selling art online